openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   using the `credential_configuration_ids` parameter.
-- When the Wallet uses Authorization Details in the Authorization Request, the Wallet uses either `credential_configuration_id` parameters or `format` and other Credential Format specific parameters to identify the requested Credentials.
+- When the Wallet uses Authorization Details in the Authorization Request, the Wallet uses either `credential_configuration_id` parameters or `format` and other Credential Format specific parameters to identify the requested Credential Configurations.
 In this case, the Authorization Server MUST return `credential_identifiers` parameter in the Token Response, and the Wallet uses those `credential_identifier` values in the Credential Request.
-- When the Wallet uses `scope` parameter in the Authorization Request, the `scope` value(s) are used to identify requested Credential(s).
+- When the Wallet uses `scope` parameter in the Authorization Request, the `scope` value(s) are used to identify requested Credential Configurations.
 In this case, the Authorization Server has two options.
   If the Authorization Server supports returning `credential_identifiers` parameter in the Token Response, it MAY do so, in which case the Wallet uses those `credential_identifier` values in the Credential Request.
 If the Authorization Server does not support returning